-Off the production floor, digital signage is placed in break areas, near building entrances and exits, and in locker rooms.
+Off the production floor, digital manufacturing safety signage is placed in break areas, near building entrances and exits, and in locker rooms.
 In these settings, employers often mix safety messages with benefits enrollment deadlines, service anniversaries, and messages that recognize top performers.

 Reaching Employees Across Shifts and Locations with Digital Signage

-Human Resources Managers have an extra challenge to reach workers when they are spread out across locations that are hundreds of miles apart.
+Operations Managers have an extra challenge to reach workers when they are spread out across locations that are hundreds of miles apart.
 For businesses that employ round-the-clock shift workers, the 2nd and 3rd shifts often feel left out of celebrations and events that are planned around day shift schedules.

 - Acknowledging shift safety champions

 - Recognizing employees for making cost-saving, productivity-enhancing, or safety improvement suggestions

 Customized, visually-driven content can inform and inspire workers, build a sense of community, and connect employees who work in different departments or in different facilities.
 Animated messages are more memorable than email, text, or app notifications.
 Using images unique to your business or industry makes messages even more relatable.